MIT-Emerging-Talent/ET6-CDSP-group-24-repo/collaboration/communication.md

 ## 🎯 Purpose & Direction

-Welcome to **CDSP Group 24** – a data-driven initiative built on collaboration, clarity, and collective intelligence.
+Welcome to **CrystalPearl Rising** – a data-driven initiative built on collaboration, clarity, and collective intelligence.

 This initial communication framework sets the tone for our teamwork.
 Our goal is